 The Department of Near Eastern Studies welcomes two new faculty members Seema Golestaneh and Parisa Vaziri.
-Dr. Golestaneh will be an assistant professor in the Department of Near Eastern Studies and Ms. Vaziri will share an assistant professorship between Comparative Literature and Near Eastern Studies.
-They will both be teaching new courses in the Fall 2018 semester (see course descriptions below).
+Dr. Golestaneh is an assistant professor in the Department of Near Eastern Studies and Dr. Vaziri shares an assistant professorship between Comparative Literature and Near Eastern Studies.
+They are both teaching new courses in the Fall 2018 semester (see course descriptions below).

-Seema Golestaneh is currently Assistant Professor in the Department of Central Eurasian Studies at Indiana University Bloomington.
+Seema Golestaneh recieved her Ph.D. in Socio-Cultural Anthropology from Columbia University in 2014.
 Her research analyzes experiences of the metaphysical in post-revolutionary Iran and engages with discourses of knowledge production, systems of governance, anthropologies of the imagination, literary cultures and the intersections of aesthetics and anthropology.

 NEW COURSES Fall 2018: